- Phone number

 - Flexible hours available

 I am generally available Tuesday, Wednesday and Thursday and offer day and evening appointments.
-I offer face-to-face, online and telephone counselling.
+I offer face-to-face, online and telephone counselling (subject to COVID restrictions).

 About me and my therapy practice